danixland/py_WPComment/README.md

 Files
 ------
-* *icons/* - directory containing the icon that shows up on the taskbar.
-Also used as the program icon
+* *icons/wpmini-grey.png* - the icon that shows up on the taskbar.
+Also used as the program icon.
-  |- *wpmini-grey.png* - this is the icon :)

 * *license.txt* - the complete text for the GNU Gpl v2